leethomason/OpenSaber/readme.md

 ## Status & Direction

-There are 2 working sabers on the OpenSaber design.
-A SaberZ case and an UltraSabers case.
-Version numbers don't help much - I'm just trying to keep master current - but where it comes up, this is the V3 platform which uses the V5 circuits.
-(It's an incosistent versioning scheme.)
+There are over 5 working sabers on the OpenSaber design with cases by SaberZ and UltraSabers.
+(With TCSS V1 cases and SaberForge ASP in the works.)

+The version number - as much as it is consistent - references the PCB board.
+The PCB board determines the electrical architecture and features.

 - Based on Teensy 3.2 microcontroller.
-- Optionally uses a PJRC Prop Shield.
+- The V5 optionally uses a PJRC Prop Shield.
 The prop shield condenses a bunch of the electronics into one board, which is very handy.
 (Although sometimes it's useful to spread components out, to be able to utilize space in the saber.)
   The PCB design contains both a prop shield version and a breakout version.
+- The V7 version will require the PJRC Prop Shield.
+(Although the V5 still works, of course.)

 Note that many commits to the github repo are parts for a 3D printer.
 While you are welcome to use them, the focus of